harishk93/DBSI/project2_part1/Readme.md

 # DBSI Project 2 - Part 1

 ## Introduction
-The purpose of the project is to implement a file storage system much like the B-Tree but by doing away with the pointers.
+The purpose of the project is to implement a file storage system much like the B-Tree but by doing away with the pointers using intel SSE isntruction set.
 The tree structure will contain the keys and the result of a search operation will be the index of the range to which the key belongs.
 The structure supports fanouts of 5,9 and 17.
 The structure is implemented in C and uses the random generator.

 ## Execution